sesu0722/python/README.md

 #coding:
  1. PyBank:
-    * Total Month
+    With budgetdataCSV (os path budget_data.csv) open as sourcefile
+    * Total Month: use for loop to calculate the total months(rows except header)
-    * Total Profit and loss
+    * Total Profit and loss:
-    * Average monthly change
+    * Average monthly change:
-    * Greatest increase and decrease in profit
+    * Greatest increase and decrease in profit:
+    Print and whrite all the results (output) ablove to